spences10/mcp-sqlite-tools/README.md

 A Model Context Protocol (MCP) server that provides comprehensive SQLite database operations for LLMs.
-This server enables AI assistants to interact with local SQLite databases safely and efficiently, with built-in security features and clear separation between read-only and destructive operations.
+This server enables AI assistants to interact with local SQLite databases safely and efficiently, with built-in security features, advanced transaction support, and clear separation between read-only and destructive operations.

 ## Features